-The central slot in each base unit is occupied by the XCPU card.
-This card controls the signal distribution and processing (TDM bus) within the base unit and has a complex, local logic that can be used to implement even failed control functions within a base unit or across the entire network.
+The central slot in each Base Device is occupied by the XCPU card.
+This card controls the signal distribution and processing (TDM bus) within the Base Device and has a complex, local logic that can be used to implement even failed control functions within a Base Device or across the entire network.
 Since the entire configuration of your system is burned into the XCPU cards of all Base Devices (BD's) during setup, each XCPU knows the entire topology.
 This enables an XCPU not only to automatically control the routing between all connected Base Devices, but also to permanently monitor the entire network.

-Several basic devices can be connected to a network by means of optical waveguides.
+Several Base Devices can be connected to a network by means of optical waveguides.
 XFOC cards are used for this purpose, each offering 4 ports for fiber optic cables.
 The connections between the BD's can be designed completely freely:

 It is possible to make the fiber optic connections redundant in order to achieve even greater security.
 Not only can the fibers be plugged redundantly, but it is also possible to use several XFOC cards redundantly.
 This makes it possible to change the cards during operation or to patch fiber optic cables without audio failures.